Do You See?

 “Russet,” she said, holding out her right hand.

-I thought she was talking about the evening sky, which we couldn’t see it from inside this book-filled musty hall.
+I thought she was talking about the evening sky, which we couldn’t see from inside this book-filled musty hall.

 “Fall evenings are great, especially evenings,” I said.
 “Do you take walks with your horses on russet evenings?”

-She looked at me as if I were a silverfish worm who eats away old book pages.
+She looked at me as if I were a silverfish worm that eats away old book pages.
 Tiny slithering insects you want to thrash whack whack whack, until you’re satisfied not a single one exists among your priceless collection.

 “I spend most evenings working with horses,” she said.
 “And my name’s Russet.”